Seamen's Union of Australia: Campaigning

 Following World War I the SUA gained a reputation as a militant union, under the leadership of socialist-inclined Tom Walsh.
-During the World War II it was instrumental in ensuring the supply of civilian seafarers for the war effort.
+During the Second World War, it was instrumental in ensuring the supply of civilian seafarers for the war effort.

 The SUA also took part in a wide range of social and political issues over the years, for example campaigning for Aboriginal rights, opposing apartheid in South Africa, opposing the Vietnam War, and participating in the nuclear disarmament movement.
 The SUA also took part in the black bans and boycotts of Dutch shipping, where the union movement of Australia worked to aid the nascent Indonesian Republic, in particular, ensuring that no tugs towed Dutch ships.
 These bans commenced in September 1945, and continued through to 1949.
 The union's longest serving leader was Eliot V. Elliott who led the SUA from 1941–1978.

 During the 1970s and 80s the union was strongly active in campaigns to address the decline of the Australian shipping industry, as alternative transport modes became more prevalent, and shipowners used flag of convenience ships to reduce costs.
 Reduced manning levels aboard ships also negatively impacted union members, and the union negotiated with companies to maintain the job security of Australian maritime workers.